arhamneyaz/Number_Recognisation_ML/README.md

 Successfully recognized handwritten digits. 🖐️✍️
 💡 Takeaways: This project showcases the power of neural networks in recognizing handwritten digits, a fundamental task in computer vision.
 It's a great stepping stone for more complex image recognition tasks. #MachineLearning #NeuralNetworks #ComputerVision #MNIST

 Curious to see more?
-Check out the project details here [GitHub Repository Link].
+Check out the project details here (https://github.com/arhamneyaz/).

 Kudos to the team for this incredible achievement! 🙌👏